 8 tips for moving to Prague from the UK.
-A guide for expats, written by an expat living in the Czech Republic
+A guide for expats, written by an expat living in Prague

-Once considered a tourist haven for people wanting a taste of exotic Eastern , Prague has become a hotspot for international workers wanting a less expensive and more inviting lifestyle compared to big cities in Western Europe and Great Britain.
-With a number of large multi-national companies established, a booming start-up scene, a reputation as an IT-centre of the region, and low overhead costs, businesses and employees are moving to the Czech capital to settle in and take advantage of the many benefits this majestic, historical, and up and coming city has to offer.
+Once considered a tourist haven for people wanting a taste of exotic Eastern Europe, Prague has become a hotspot for international workers wanting a less expensive and more inviting lifestyle compared to big cities in Western Europe and Great Britain.
+With a number of large multi-national companies established, a booming start-up scene, a reputation as an IT centre of the region, and low overhead costs, businesses and employees are moving to the Czech capital to settle in.
+Moving to Prague presents an opportunity to take advantage of the many benefits this majestic, historical, up and coming city has to offer.

-With this transition of international people coming to Prague, comes the need for relocating families and individuals to prepare for life in a new environment.
-There are a large number of challenges to be expected with a move to the Czech Republic, primarily being the different culture, an entirely new language, getting socially connected in the city, and expected personal and family adjustments that come along with such a move.
-As a relocation expert and expat living in Prague for over 10 years, I’ve come up with a list of questions that individuals and families moving to Prague often ask me, and provided answers to help better prepare individuals for the changes that face them.
+With this transition of international people relocating and living in Prague, comes the need for relocating families and individuals to prepare for life in a new environment.
+There are a large number of challenges to be expected with a move to Prague, primarily being a different culture, an entirely new language, getting socially connected in the city, and additional personal and family adjustments that come along with such a move.
+As a relocation expert and expat living in Prague for over 10 years, I’ve come up with a list of questions that individuals and families moving to Prague often ask me and provided answers to help better prepare individuals for the changes that face them.

 1. Is Prague an easy city to live in?

-Obviously how one judges Prague depends on which city one is coming from before moving here.
+Obviously, how one judges a place depends on which city one is coming from before moving to Prague.
 If one is coming from London or Berlin, Prague will seem almost like a quaint village due to its much slower speed and smaller size.
 If one is coming from a suburban town, Prague can feel big and bustling.

-Younger professionals will appreciate the growing culinary scene offering an endless number of restaurants to experience and of course the famous nightlife that the city offers those with a taste for music, dancing, or just hanging out in a beer garden.
+Younger professionals moving to Prague will appreciate the growing culinary scene offering an endless number of restaurants to experience and, of course, the famous nightlife that the city offers those with a taste for music, dancing, or just hanging out in a beer garden.

 So to answer the question, Prague is a city that has something for everyone, but without it feeling overwhelmingly large, making it a very good city to live in for those that relocate here.
 It’s highly recommended to use the assistance of a relocation consultant to have an area orientation trip before arriving or upon arrival to help get acquainted quickly with the necessities of knowing the city.